MJAlexander/blogdown-website/content/about.md

 I am passionate about increasing the representation of women in STEM and other quantitative fields.
 I maintain a list of [women scholars in demography](https://www.monicaalexander.com/women_scholars/).
 I also co-organize the [Formal Demography Working Group](https://formaldemography.github.io/working_group).

+I am married to [Rohan Alexander](https://rohanalexander.com/) who is also at UofT.
 Outside of work I ~~am interested in photography, cycling, and music~~ have two children, and enjoy building Lego, reading stories, and dancing to The Wiggles.
 I run a bit and am on [Strava](https://www.strava.com/athletes/2041191).

 A full CV can be found [here](/pdf/cv.pdf).